isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

    1. (Optional) Change the sources to include:
       1. Click ![Edit](/help/dsp/assets/edit.png).
       1. (Public and On Demand inventory) Click **View by Source** or **View by Feed** to change how the sources are listed.
+      1. (When applicable) Filter the inventory as needed.
       1. Specify the sources to include and exclude:
          * To include a Public or On Demand source, click **Include** next to the source name.
          * To include Private sources: